Colon cancer affects the large intestine. It usually develops from benign polyps.

 Contents of this article:

 Here are some key points about colon cancer.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 What is colon cancer?